 - Fried Green Egg

-Take your St. Patrick’s Day to the extreme—turn even your breakfast food green with a red cabbage juice indicator.
+Take your St. Patrick’s Day to the extreme when you turn your breakfast food green using chemistry.

 - Glowing Flower

-Give your bouquet a secret St. Patrick’s Day glow by allowing flowers to absorb fluorescent ink or tonic water.
+Give your bouquet a secret St. Patrick’s Day glow.

 - Colored Flowers